What does the Educational Psychology Team do?

 - behave and their relationships with other people

 - feel about school and what may improve their school experience

-- We provide advice and support to those working closely with the child or young person
+- advice and support to those working closely with the child or young person

-- We deliver a range of training and project work to schools and settings to build the capacity of staff to meet the needs of children and young people
+- a range of training and project work to schools and settings to build the capacity of staff to meet the needs of children and young people

-- We provide psychological advice for statutory assessments and associated statutory processes
+- psychological advice for Statutory Assessments and associated statutory processes